Brian Thompson

 A year after 9/11, Thompson was the first and only reporter to listen to and air the New Jersey police recordings of the attack on the World Trade Center, a story later nominated for an Emmy award.

-Thompson was also the only TV reporter to be present at New Jersey's first gay wedding; first to break the report that State Police Superintendent Joseph Santiago would resign and the first to score a TV interview with him; the first to report that Frank Lautenberg would leave retirement to return to the U.S. Senate, and then a few days later, the first to find out and report that the New Jersey Supreme Court would allow his name to replace that of Robert Torricelli on the ballot.
+Thompson was also the only TV reporter to be present at New Jersey’s first and only gay wedding; the first to report that Frank Lautenberg would leave retirement to return to the U.S. Senate, and then a few days later, the first to find out and report that the New Jersey Supreme Court would allow his name to replace that of Robert Torricelli on the ballot.
+Ten years later, he broke the story that Sen. Lautenberg would not run for re-election, just months before the long-serving legislator passed away.

 During that time, he traveled to Normandy to report on the 50th Anniversary of the invasion, to Hawaii for the 50th Anniversary of the end of World War II, and to Bosnia-Herzogovina to report on America's involvement in the Balkan conflict less than a month after the first U.S. troops entered that country.